matita/sharelet/README.md

 * adding custom intents
 * filtering of intents based on url RegExp
 * create parametric intents (like *email to someone specific*, or *create post on wordpress X or wordpress Y*)
+* embedding in web pages
+  * media query on height to show just the icons horizontally

+## Done
 * QR encoded url in the "current url" header
 * switch to Vanilla Javascript (instead of AngularJS)?
-* embedding in web pages
-  * media query on height to show just the icons horizontally